-Dining on a gluten-free and refined-sugar free menu while still eating like a king.
+Dining on a gluten-free and refined-sugar free menu while still living and eating like a king.

 Several years ago I did an Elimination Diet and finally figured out why I’d been hospitalized so many times, given inaccurate diagnoses like IBS and ruptured ovarian cysts, and had to inexplicably pop muscle relaxers on the regular just so I wouldn’t die of stomach pain.